 Short Verse, Huge Impact (Philippians 1:21)

 This is a short verse and easy to memorize.
-It can roll off my tongue without much effort and too often without thinking about the deeper meaning and implications behind it.
+It can roll off my tongue without much effort and too often I say it without thinking about the deeper meaning and implications behind it.

-I totally get that “to die is gain” because we will be with Jesus in sweet fellowship away from the worries and cares of this life on earth.
+It's not hard to understand that “to die is gain” because we will be with Jesus in sweet fellowship away from the worries and cares of this life on earth.
 There are so many great commentaries and sermons that expound on that wonderful truth.
 But what does “to live is Christ” mean?
-How does that look in the day-to-day world we live in?
+How does that look in our day-to-day world?

-Matthew Henry wrote in his commentary on this passage:
+Matthew Henry said in his commentary on this passage:

 The glory of Christ ought to be the end of our life, the grace of Christ the principle of our life, and the word of Christ the rule of it.
 The Christian life is derived from Christ, and directed to him.
 He is the principle, rule, and end of it… Some read the whole expression thus: To me, living and dying, Christ is gain; that is, “I desire no more, neither while I live nor when I die, but to win Christ and be found in him.”
 It might be thought, if death were gain to him, he would be weary of life, and impatient for death.
 No, says he, If I live in the flesh, this is the fruit of my labor (Philippians 1:22), that is, Christ is.
 He reckoned his labor well bestowed, if he could be instrumental to advance the honor and interest of the kingdom of Christ in the world…It is worthwhile for a good Christian…to live in the world as long as he can glorify God and do good to his church.